Ready to find the perfect college degree?

 Academic Options for an Aspiring Producer

 If none of these options sounds particularly appealing to you, perhaps you would rather earn a bachelor’s degree that offers you a wider range of opportunities.
-Film is a common major for aspiring producers, and it allows them to develop a strong background in film history and the process of creating motion pictures.
+Film is a common major for aspiring producers.
+It allows them to develop a strong background in film history and the process of creating motion pictures.
 Arts management and business are also popular choices.

 Work as a producer allows professionals to combine management and creative skills to make a film or television project the best it can be.
 In addition to being exciting, the job can be financially rewarding.
-Producers and directors combined earn a median annual salary of $71,350, while those in the cable programming and motion picture industry can earn significantly more.
+Producers and directors combined earn a median annual salary of $71,350.
+Those in the cable programming and motion picture industry can earn significantly more.